gclib 2.4.0

 Galil Connect allows gclib to issue commands through a remote gcaps server.
 This makes debugging closed or distant systems much easier.

-• On the device hosting the remote gcaps server (in this example a Raspberry Pi), use GPublishServer().
+• C/C++ On the device hosting the remote gcaps server, use gclib_set_published().

 #include <stdio.h>